nntanaka/Fourier-Analysis-for-Skeleton-based-Action-Recognition/README.md

 ## Installation
 ### Environment
 In our experiments, we used `Python = 3.7.10`.
-To set up environment, run;
+To set up environment, run
 ```
 pip install -r requirements.txt
 cd torchlight